Dark Matter Freeze-In and Small-Scale Observables: Novel Mass Bounds and Viable Particle Candidates: Conclusions

 The usefulness of presenting the results in this format lies in the fact that it enables a rapid visualization of different models and provides insight into which freeze-in DM candidates can be considered ``colder'' and which ``warmer.''
 For instance, ALPs produced via scatterings with electrons and DM produced through the dark photon portal were both assigned similar values of $T_P$, as production in these scenarios naturally occurs at comparable energy scales.
 However, the corresponding $\sigma_q$ differ significantly, resulting in DM from the dark photon portal being much colder than that from ALP-electron scatterings.
 This distinction arises from the different production mechanisms and associated kinematics in the two models.
 The roles of $T_P$ and $\sigma_q$ are clearly illustrated: $T_P$ serves as a convenient reference scale, typically set by the dominant energy scale of the production process, while $\sigma_q$, once defined with respect to this scale, quantifies the ``warmness'' of the resulting DM population.

 Another important result of this work becomes manifest when comparing the model-independent analysis presented in Fig.~\ref{fig:phase-space-suppression} with the summary plot shown in Fig.~\ref{fig:models_summary}.
 The former was obtained under the assumptions of constant matrix elements for all production processes and Maxwell-Boltzmann statistics for all bath particles.
 In contrast, for each microscopic realization, we evaluated the transition amplitudes self-consistently and included quantum statistical effects appropriate to the particles involved.
-Remarkably, the resulting model points align with the model-independent predictions.
+For the ALP DM produced via binary scatterings, we show the bounds on the DM mass obtained under the constant matrix element--- that has been employed in setting model-independent bounds in Sec.~\ref{sec:FI}--- as empty circles.
+Remarkably, the resulting model points align with the model-independent predictions up to 5\%-10\% accuracy, with the constant matrix element assumption providing a more conservative bound.
+An important exception is the dark photon portal, for which the assumption of a single production mechanism does not hold due to contamination from plasmon decays.
 This agreement is not unexpected: IR ensures that the momentum dependence of the matrix elements has only a minor impact, and Ref.~\cite{DEramo:2020gpr} explicitly checked that quantum degeneracy effects can be safely neglected for freeze-in production in the early universe.
-These findings validate the robustness of our model-independent mass bounds.
+These findings validate the robustness of our model-independent mass bounds under the assumption of no interferences between production mechanisms.

 To summarize, this work provided an explicit and computationally efficient methodology to derive mass bounds on freeze-in DM in a model-independent manner.
 The results presented here lay the foundation for future studies involving DM particles produced with a quasi-thermal momentum distribution.
-Notable examples include scenarios with a subdominant DM component, UV dominated freeze-in production, or freeze-in from a decoupled thermal bath with a temperature different from that of the SM degrees of freedom.
+Notable examples include scenarios with a subdominant DM component~\cite{DEramo:2020gpr,Iles:2024zka}, UV-dominated freeze-in production~\cite{Elahi:2014fsa,McDonald:2015ljz,Chen:2017kvz,Bernal:2019mhf,Ballesteros:2020adh,Barman:2022tzk,Ahmed:2022tfm,Ghosh:2023tyz,Freese:2024ogj,deSouza:2024oaz,Caloni:2024olo,Bernal:2025fdr}, or freeze-in from a decoupled thermal bath with a temperature different from that of the SM degrees of freedom~\cite{Fernandez:2021iti}.
 We leave these directions for future investigation.